Hawkmask/Hawkmask/README.md

 # About: Academic
-Howdy, my names **Hawkmask** (not actually).
+Howdy, my names **Hawkmask** (not actually, but I'm shy).
-- I am a current senior Computer Engineering and Engineering (MECH) student who also dabbles in modern physics and advanced math.
+- I am a current robotics grad student.
 - I’m interested in making cyborgs and space robots and training up more to do likewise.
+- I hold my B.S. in Mechanical Engineering and Computer Engineering

 **In less sci-fi terms (*and more boring terms*):**